Relatively Speaking Opens With a Bang!

-We are thrilled to be unveiling our Spring 2026 season, filled with over a dozen exciting events, from family-favourites to hard-hitting drama, from live music to thought provoking lectures, there’s something for everyone at The Mission this Spring.
+The Mission Theatre Team are thrilled to be unveiling their Summer 2026 season, filled with exciting events, from family-favourites to hard-hitting drama, from live music to thought provoking talks, there’s something for everyone at The Mission this Summer.

 His Right Worshipful the Mayor of Bath’s visit to The Mission Theatre on its 18th Birthday